 Criminal justice is a dynamic field where professionals can pursue exciting positions in criminology, homeland security, and a number of other careers.
 While some professions require only a high school diploma, a college education enhances essential job skills and lays the foundation for career development.
 From leadership opportunities to learning new skills, a bachelor's degree in criminal justice can help people interested in — or already working in — criminal justice earn a rewarding job in the field.

 For those wary of making the investment in a four-year degree, a number of affordable online criminal justice programs are available.
 Increasingly, students are opting to complete their criminal justice degree online, due to the flexibility and affordability inherent in the distance format.
 While cost will undoubtedly motivate students as they choose their school, it is important for frugal students to look beyond the cheapest online criminal justice programs in terms of tuition, and look for programs that offer a return on the investment of time and money.

-What are the most affordable criminal justice programs of 2020?
+What are the most affordable criminal justice programs?
 Here are our top 10:

 |1||University of South Florida||Tampa, FL|

 |9||Rutgers, The State University of New Jersey||New Brunswick, NJ|

 |10||Missouri State University||Springfield, MO|

 At BestColleges.com, we use our unique College Affordability Score methodology to evaluate schools.
 Our metric weighs a number of factors, including a college's return on investment (ROI), the amount of financial aid given to students, the number of student loans taken out, and student loan default rates.
 The result is a list that looks beyond the cheapest online criminal justice programs, taking into account the overall economic value each program offers to online criminal justice students.

 Most Affordable Accredited Online Bachelor's in Criminal Justice Programs

 University of South Florida